yurigushiken/yurigushiken.github.io/_posts/2023-11-12-Demonstration-of-GPT-Vision-and-DeepFace.md

 categories: coding design experimentation
 ---

+---

+*Exploring technologies to use for final project for A&HA-4084 at Teachers College*

+---

 Demonstration of GPT Vision and DeepFace.
 GPT Vision released by Open AI early November 2023.
 DeepFace from Facebook, 2021.

 I started with Roboflow’s GPT Vision application and modified it to include DeepFace.